Steely Dan

-They have sold more than 40 million albums worldwide and were inducted into the Rock and Roll Hall of Fame in March 2001.
-VH1 ranked Steely Dan at No. 82 on their list of the 100 Greatest Musical Artists of All Time.
-Rolling Stone ranked them No. 15 on its list of the 20 greatest duos of all time.
+Steely Dan was inducted into the Rock and Roll Hall of Fame in 2001 and have sold more than 40 million records worldwide.
+VH1 ranked Steely Dan at No. 82 on their list of the "100 Greatest Musical Artists of All Time" in 2010, and Rolling Stone ranked them No. 15 on its list of the "20 Greatest Duos of All Time" in 2015.

 History

 Formative and early years (1967–1972)

-Becker and Fagen met in 1967 at Bard College, in Annandale-on-Hudson, New York.
-As Fagen passed by a café, The Red Balloon, he heard Becker practicing the electric guitar.
-In an interview, Fagen recounted the experience: "I hear this guy practising, and it sounded very professional and contemporary.
+Walter Becker and Donald Fagen met in 1967 at Bard College, in Annandale-on-Hudson, New York.
+As Fagen passed by The Red Balloon café, he heard Becker practicing the electric guitar.
+In an interview, Fagen recounted the experience: "I hear this guy practicing, and it sounded very professional and contemporary.
 It sounded like, you know, like a black person, really."
 He introduced himself to Becker and asked, "Do you want to be in a band?"
 Discovering that they enjoyed similar music, the two began writing songs together.

 Becker and Fagen began playing in local groups.
-One such group – known as the Don Fagen Jazz Trio, the Bad Rock Group and later the Leather Canary – included future comedy star Chevy Chase on drums.
+One such group—known as the Don Fagen Jazz Trio, the Bad Rock Group and later the Leather Canary—included future comedy star Chevy Chase on drums.
 They played covers of songs by The Rolling Stones ("Dandelion"), Moby Grape ("Hey Grandma"), and Willie Dixon ("Spoonful"), as well as some original compositions.
 Terence Boylan, another Bard musician, remembered that Fagen took readily to the beatnik life while attending college: "They never came out of their room, they stayed up all night.
 They looked like ghosts—black turtlenecks and skin so white that it looked like yogurt.
 Absolutely no activity, chain-smoking Lucky Strikes and dope."

 After Fagen graduated in 1969, the two moved to Brooklyn and tried to peddle their tunes in the Brill Building in midtown Manhattan.
 Kenny Vance (of Jay and the Americans), who had a production office in the building, took an interest in their music, which led to work on the soundtrack of the low-budget film (featuring Richard Pryor and Robert Downey Sr.) You've Got to Walk It Like You Talk It or You'll Lose That Beat.
 Becker later said bluntly, "We did it for the money."
 A series of demos from 1968 to 1971 are available in multiple different releases, not authorized by Becker and Fagen.
 This collection features approximately 25 tracks and is notable for its sparse arrangements (Fagen plays solo piano on many songs) and lo-fi production, a contrast with Steely Dan's later work.
 Although some of these songs ("Caves of Altamira", "Brooklyn", "Barrytown") were re-recorded for Steely Dan albums, most were never officially released.